 The official trailhead starts at the parking area for the picnic shelters at the Upper Lake.
-But you can also add a little extra distance (and lovely lake views) to the hike by walking across the boardwalk from the park office.
+But you can also add a little extra hiking distance (and lovely lake views) by walking across the boardwalk from the park office.

 Following orange blazes, the hike takes you along a wide gravel roadbed where fragments of marble are scattered, reminding you of the area’s mining past.
 Huge hardwoods provide dappled shade, and small creeks run along and underneath the trail.

 The elevation incline gets steeper as you get closer.
 But the reward at the top is the picturesque spot for which Sloppy Floyd Park is most famous, with a 35-foot waterfall trickling into a brilliant blue pool.

 From there, you can either return the way you came or continue climbing to reach the epic Pinhoti Trail, a 1/2-mile of which is located within the park’s boundaries.

 Fish the Twin Lakes